Search this site

 ASP Technology

-KLYDON has to date not done any test work on Uranium or UF6.
-Test work in our laboratories was done starting with 'lighter' isotopes of silicon and carbon, and based on the highly successful results the Company embarked on the construction of a commercial demonstration plant (the 'Alpha plant') for Si-28 production.
+Test work in Klydon's laboratories was done starting with the isotopes of 'lighter' elements (ie elements with lighter atomic mass) like silicon, carbon and oxygen and based on the highly successful results the Company embarked on the construction of a commercial demonstration plant (the 'Alpha plant') for 28-silicon production.
+The most recent plant constructed was for the production of highly enriched oxygen-18-isotopic water for nuclear medicine.

-Klydon Technology continued experimentation with isotopes of a wider range and can confidently claim that the process proves even more effective for the 'heavier' isotopes.
+Klydon continues experimentation with the ASP technology on a wider atomic mass range and confidently claims that the process proves even more effective for the 'heavier' isotopes.

 Competitive Edge